 Setbacks (feet) for District G (second business district)

-Building or structur res (See Notes 1, 2)
+Building or structures (See Notes 1, 2)

 Front 25' to the front property line

 Rear 10' to the rear property line

 Side street 10' to the side street property line

 Side 10' to the side property line

 Notes:

 Note 1: Any building or structure erected on a lot abutting district A may not be closer to the boundary line of district A than 50 feet for a single story, 100 feet for a two-story, or 150 feet for three and four-story.

 Note 2: Buildings and other structures may abut adjacent buildings or other structures at the side lot line, provided that they are separated by a firewall which complies with current city building codes.
 Each group of abutting buildings shall be separated on the side by an open space of not less than ten feet to the next side lot line or side street line.

 - (b c) Height and area regulations.
-The heights of buildings, the minimum area of buildings, and the minimum lot size and the minimum dimensions of yards upon any lot or parcel of land in district G shall be as follows: - Height.
-Buildings shall not exceed four stories (56 feet) in total height without an approved Specific Use Permit.
-Rooftop mechanical equipment shall not be included when determining overall building height.
+The heights of buildings, the minimum area of buildings, and the minimum lot size and the minimum dimensions of yards upon any lot or parcel of land in district G shall be as follows: - (1) Height.
+No limitation.
 Buildings shall not exceed 56 feet in height except gasoline filling stations shall not exceed one story in height. - (2) Building area.
 The building area of each building shall be not less than 1,000 square feet of ground floor area except gasoline filling stations which shall contain not less than 500 square feet of ground floor area. - (3) Location on lot.
 The setbacks established in subsection 14-88(b) are modified as follows: Buildings or structures shall not be located closer than 25 feet to the front property line, or ten feet to a side street line or ten feet to a rear lot line except when abutting a residential lot.
 Any building or structure erected on a lot abutting district A may not be closer to the boundary line of district A than 50 feet for a single story, 100 feet for a two-story, or 150 feet for three and four-story.
 Buildings and other structures may abut adjacent buildings or other structures at the side lot line, provided that they are separated by a firewall which complies with current city building codes.
-Each group of abutting buildings shall be separated on the side by an open space of not less than ten feet to the next side lot line or side street line. - (4 3) Lot size.
+Each group of abutting buildings shall be separated on the side by an open space of not less than ten feet to the next side lot line or side street line. - (4) Lot size.
 The minimum lot size shall be as established for nonresidential lots in Sec.
-14-137.
-Table 14-2, Lot Standards in this Code. - (54) Open area. - a.
+14-137. - Table 14-2, Lot Standards in this Code. - (5) Open area. - a.
 A minimum of ten percent of total area within the property lines shall be devoted to landscaping.
-All open unpaved space including, but not limited to, front, side and rear building setback areas shall be planted and landscaped.
+All open unpaved space including, but not limited to, front, side and rear building setback areas shall be planted and landscaped. - b.
+Building fronts.
+An average of at least ten feet and a minimum of five feet shall be a green area and walkway between the building and parking areas.